based on Reviews

 What exactly is COPD?

-COPD stands for “Chronic Obstructive Lung Disease” and is a chronic obstructive lung disease, of which around 384 million people worldwide currently suffer, in Germany approx. 10.6 million people are affected.
+COPD stands for “Chronic Obstructive Lung Disease” and is a Chronic obstructive pulmonary disease, which currently affects around 384 million people worldwide and around 10.6 million people in Germany.

-It is a slowly developing chronic lung disease with persistent cough, mucus, sputum, shortness of breath (v.a under strain) and tightness in the chest.
+It is a slowly developing chronic lung disease with persistent cough, phlegm, sputum, shortness of breath (v.a. under exertion) and chest tightness.
 The airways are permanently narrow and inflamed.

 The starting point is usually chronic obstructive bronchitis.

-As a result of COPD, infections and the development of pulmonary emphysema (“bloated lung”) with overinflation and destruction of the lung tissue, especially the alveoli and possibly also to cor pulmonale (right heart failure).
+As a result of COPD, infections and the development of pulmonary emphysema (“bloated lung”) with overinflation and destruction of the lung tissue, particularly the alveoli, and possibly also cor pulmonale (right heart failure) occur more frequently.

-In COPD, inflammation, oxidative stress and mucus hypersecretion cause the symptoms.
+In COPD, inflammation, oxidative stress and mucus hypersecretion cause symptoms.

 What are the possible causes of COPD?

-• Predominantly pollutant particles (e.g.b through smoking, fine dust) or gases
+• Mainly pollutant particles (z.B. through smoking, particulate matter) or gases

-• Genetic alpha-1-antitrypsin deficiency (AAT breaks down tissue destroyed by inflammation)
+• Genetically caused alpha-1 antitrypsin deficiency (AAT breaks down tissue destroyed during inflammation)

 • Breathing training and physiotherapy